 Aqua marine touches add a vibrant splash of color to coastal kitchen designs, reminiscent of the sparkling sea.
 This bright color can be used for accents such as backsplash tiles, small appliances, or decorative items, providing a lively contrast to neutral tones.
 Aqua marine helps to energize the space while maintaining a connection to coastal themes.
 It’s particularly effective when used sparingly as a highlight within a predominantly white or light-colored kitchen.
 If you’re looking to infuse some bright and cheerful elements into your kitchen, aqua marine touches are a great choice.

-- Paint Color: Clare Paint Sea Salt C123
+- Paint Color: Clare Paint Headspace C2

 19. Serene Coastal Color Schemes